Truth be told, are your listening skills really as good as you think?

 Recognizing these triggers and being mindful can help us to listen to the speaker.

-5.Lack of interest or connection
+5. Lack of interest or connection

 We know that not all conversations are interesting, a few are boring, and sometimes don’t feel like listening, but remember the person wants to be heard.

-So, show interest, ask questions, and even delve deeper; you'll find that even the most boring conversation can seem meaningful.
+So, show interest, ask clarifying questions, and even delve deeper; you'll find that even the most boring conversation can seem meaningful.

-Six habits to improve your Listening Skills.
-Here are a few practical tips:
+Six habits to improve Active Listening Skills.

 1. Put the phone away: Keep your phone down when someone is talking to you.
 Listen to the person attentively.